 Santel Communications, a long time IPTV provider is launching a full-channel live streaming service for their cooperative customers in central South Dakota.

-The new streaming service provided by MG-TV Live Streaming will also give Santel the opportunity to promote their fiber internet and move customers into higher speed packages that also includes their managed Wi-Fi service.
+The new local streaming service provided by MG-TV Live Streaming will also give Santel the opportunity to promote their fiber internet and move customers into higher speed packages that also include their managed Wi-Fi service.